-8 In 2006, at the International Indigenous Women's Forum, they noted that "the systemic violation of 9 their collective rights as Indigenous people is a single 10 11 best risk factor for gender-based violence, including violence perpetrated in their communities."
-Another 12 contributing factor is how stereotyping rooted in 13 14 discrimination has contributed to placing Indigenous women and girls at greater risk for violence.
-These stereotypes 15 were born out of ideologies of the colonists.
-16 was and continues to be enforced through the Indian Act.
+In 2006, at the International Indigenous Women's Forum, they noted that "the systemic violation of their collective rights as Indigenous people is a single best risk factor for gender-based violence, including violence perpetrated in their communities."
+Another contributing factor is how stereotyping rooted in discrimination has contributed to placing Indigenous women and girls at greater risk for violence.
+These stereotypes were born out of ideologies of the colonists.

-17 Emma LaRocque, a professor at the University of Manitoba, stated that "the portrayal of the squaw is the 18 most degraded, the most despised and the most dehumanized 19 anywhere in the world.
-The 'squaw' is the female 20 counterpart to the Indian male 'savage' and as such, she 21 has no human face; she is lustful, immoral, unfeeling and 22 23 dirty.
-Such a grotesque dehumanization has rendered all 24 Native women and girls vulnerable to gross physical, 25 psychological and sexual violence."
+Emma LaRocque, a professor at the University of Manitoba, stated that "the portrayal of the squaw is the most degraded, the most despised and the most dehumanized anywhere in the world.
+The 'squaw' is the female counterpart to the Indian male 'savage' and as such, she has no human face; she is lustful, immoral, unfeeling and dirty.
+Such a grotesque dehumanization has rendered all Native women and girls vulnerable to gross physical, psychological and sexual violence."